20 Weird and Wonderful Places to Visit in China

 1. Stroll Along the Great Wall of China

 No trip to the country is complete without a visit to the Great Wall of China.
 With over 13,000 miles of wall stretching almost entirely across the north of the country, the Great Wall was constructed to keep out several nomadic groups and prevent raids and invasions by various empires.
-Although it is possible to see the wall in just one visit, a magnificent experience is to hike along the wall and camp on it for a night or two, allowing you to truly grasp the incredible amounts of labour that went into creating this giant fortified structure.
+Although it is possible to see the wall in just one visit, a magnificent experience is to hike along the wall and camp on it for a night or two, allowing you to truly grasp the incredible amounts of labor that went into creating this giant fortified structure.

 For spectacular views of the wall, visit Jinshanling, where you will also skip the crowds and enjoy the wall to yourself.
 The wall is incredibly well preserved in most places and the views will reward you with the endless wall wrapping over the mountainous region in the north of the country and disappearing into the distance.